BBC Online: bbc.co.uk and the return of BBC Online

 Following the launch of the new BBC News website, which altered the header bar on that site, in October 2010, the new style of header was launched across the whole website, starting off with some of the larger, yet not obvious, sites, such as Doctor Who, first before relaunching all of the sites, including the homepage with the new look.
 This new style of header included the headings as before, but with the search box redesigned and aligned right, as with the links which are significantly smaller.
 Other links, such as BBC id login and mobile versions of the website also appear on the header, just to the right of the smaller BBC logo.

 On 21 September 2011, a new BBC homepage went into beta testing that was drastically different from those before it.
-The new homepage was based on feedback that stated that the current page was too narrow in focus and not distinctive enough, with the homepage not displaying the full extend of the BBC Online site and that some didn't realise it was the homepage.
+The new homepage was based on feedback that stated that the current page was too narrow in focus and not distinctive enough, with the homepage not displaying the full extend of the BBC Online site and that some did not realise it was the homepage.
 As a result, they launched a new version that featured as a centrepiece a revolving carousel of content on the BBC Online website, with filters beneath to restrict it to, and to show more of entertainment, lifestyle, knowledge and news and sports topics.
 At the top of the page, a new header has been inserted giving the date, the time through the use of the vintage BBC clock, as well as weather prospects for the next three days through the use of the traditional weather symbols.
 Below the carousel, boxes contain links to the most popular video material, web articles and pages on the site, as well as TV and Radio listings alongside an A-Z list of the BBC's top level domains.
 This new site replaced the previous one on 30 November 2011.
 In a blog post from the same day, James Thornett explained the changes – while the post attracted complaints from users disliking the refreshed layout, the new-look site was critically acclaimed and nominated by the Design Museum as one of their Designs of the Year in 2012.
 It also won a Peabody Award in 2011 because it "continued, expanded and enhanced one of the greatest traditions in electronic media."